 Line 23.
-Enter your total annual expenses for gasoLine, oil, repairs, insurance, tires, license plates, and similar items.
-Don't include state and local personal property taxes or interest expense you paid.
+Enter your total annual expenses for gas line, oil, repairs, insurance, tires, license plates, and similar items.
+Do not include state and local personal property taxes or interest expense you paid.
 Deduct state and local personal property taxes on AR3, Line 6.
-Employees can't deduct car loan interest.
+Employees cannot deduct car loan interest.

 Line 24a.
 If you rented or leased instead of using your own vehicle, enter the cost of renting.
-Also, include on this Line any temporary rentals, such as when your car was being repaired, except for amounts included on Line 3.
+Also, include on this line any temporary rentals, such as when your car was being repaired, except for amounts included on Line 3.